yikaimao/Q_gen/README.md

-# Random Quantum Circuit Generator
+# Q-gen Quantum Circuit Generator

-Under construction...
+Please see our preprint at:
+xxx

     Dependencies:
         numpy